IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/low-code/automobile/lab-guide.md

 3. **Where is the nearest service center?** -> Troubleshoot agent will invoke the Get nearest service center tool and pass the lat & long received from the Telematics data analyzer agent (assumption is that car will send the current lat & long data as part of telematics data.) and get the nearest service centers from the list of service centers.

     ![op-4](../../../images/op-4.png)

+!!! success "Conclusion"

+    👏 Congratulations on completing the lab! 🎉